milanaryal/milanaryal.github.io/_posts/2014/2014-11-22-making-fluid-and-responsive-embedded-videos.md

 ### Other alternative EmbedResponsively.com

 If you're developing a responsive website using a content management system, then one or more of the website's editors will probably have to embed video at some point.
-You can point your editors to [EmbedResponsively.com](http://embedresponsively.com) which **generates responsive `<embed>` codes** for embedding rich third-party media with one click, with CSS alone.
+You can point your editors to <a href="http://embedresponsively.com" rel="nofollow">EmbedResponsively.com</a> which **generates responsive `<embed>` codes** for embedding rich third-party media with one click, with CSS alone.
 Alternatively, you could use a JavaScript solution, to relieve nervous editors from having to add extra CSS and markup.
 However, as long as you can avoid this path, the better, of course.

-We can just use [EmbedResponsively](http://embedresponsively.com) to generate the copy-paste-code with one click.
+We can just use <a href="http://embedresponsively.com" rel="nofollow">EmbedResponsively.com</a> to generate the copy-paste-code with one click.

 ```css
 .embed-container { position: relative; padding-bottom: 56.25%; padding-top: 30px; height: 0; overflow: hidden; max-width: 100%; height: auto; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }